chaomingd/front-toolkit/packages/babel-plugin-jsx-style-px-to-tem/README.md

 ```

 ## Note
-To convert third-party React component libraries in `node_modules`, you can use the `nodeModulesInclude` helper function (used with webpack) to include React component libraries. `The `nodeModulesInclude` function works by reading the third-party `package.json` and filtering out libraries that have `react` in their `dependencies` or `peerDependencies`.`
+To convert third-party React component libraries in `node_modules`, you can use the `nodeModulesInclude` helper function (used with webpack) to include React component libraries. `The `nodeModulesInclude` function works by reading the third-party `package.json` and filtering in libraries that have `react` in their `dependencies` or `peerDependencies`.`

 ```tsx
 // webpack.config.js